Skip to main content

 • Extend its capabilities dynamically

-A "bundle" is one MCP URL that exposes multiple related tools.
-Add the URL to your AI, and all the tools in that bundle become available.
+An MCP server is one URL that exposes a related set of tools.
+Add the URL to your AI, and every tool on that server becomes available.

-Example: A "Marketing Automation" bundle might give your AI tools to list email campaigns, check replies, generate copy, and create contacts—all from one URL.
+Example: A marketing MCP server might give your AI tools to list email campaigns, check replies, generate copy, and create contacts—all from one URL.

 Prerequisites